CANADA IN THE SECOND WORLD WAR

 Virtual tour and history of Manitoba museum dedicated to the Second World War.
 Song and video tribute to these veterans.

 Canadian War Museum - The Canadian War Museum in Ottawa is "dedicated to both education and remembrance."
 The Gallery Tour takes you through the Colonial Period, the Victorian Era, the First and Second World Wars, right up to modern-day Canadian peacekeeping missions.
-The information is presented in easy-to-read, bite-sized chunks that allow you to move through the site quickly.
-The essence of this museum is captured well online.
-Take a look at an early camouflage uniform from the Canadian Expedition to the Nile in 1884 or trench signs from the First World War.
+The information is presented in easy-to-read, bite-sized chunks that allow visitors to move through the site quickly.
+The essence of this museum is also available online.

 NORMANDY TOURIST INFORMATION